Azure-Samples/confidential-container-samples/confidential-aci-nlp-demo/Readme.md

 ## Next Steps
 For the rest of the steps, please refer to the blog [https://techcommunity.microsoft.com/t5/azure-confidential-computing/nlp-inferencing-on-confidential-azure-container-instance/ba-p/3827628] (Continue from the section titled `Demo Steps`)

-#### (Optional) Non Confidential deployment to test this sample

-Although it defeats the purpose of this repo, if you instead want to run this without the Confidential option, please run the following at CLI prompt.
-Before running it, create a File Share in your storage account and upload the sample file `ConfidentialFullText.txt` included here into it.

-`az login`
-`az container create --resource-group <RG name> --name <Container name> --image <Your ACR image> --registry-login-server <ACR URl> --registry-username <> --registry-password <> --dns-name-label <DNS name> --ports <> --cpu <> --memory <> --location <>   --azure-file-volume-account-name  <Storage where the text file is> --azure-file-volume-account-key <>  --azure-file-volume-share-name <File Share name you created above> --azure-file-volume-mount-path /mnt/remote/share`

-`/mnt/remote/share` is a mount point on the container where the given python code will read the text to be summarized from.